Pas de Morgins

+Two amphibian tunnels constructed in 2004/2005 and three tunnels constructed in 2015 leading to the nearby Lac de Morgins allow amphibians to avoid crossing the Pas de Morgins and reduced amphibian roadkill numbers.

 Tour de France

 Pas de Morgins has been used a total of eight times since its debut in the 1977 Tour de France.
 Seven times the climb was categorized and once the climb was uncategorized.